master-q/masterq-docs/presentations/20140802_osc_kyoto_ats/20140802_osc_kyoto_ats.md

 # Kernel wants type desperately
 ![background](img/world_without_trees.png)

-* Kernels are developed with C lang.
+* Kernels are developed with C.
 * Error on user space => SEGV
 * Error on kernel space => Halt!
 * Should design kernel with the greatest care.